Skip to content

 Phased condo corporation

-• New condo units and common elements are built and then added to the condo corporation
+• A standard condo corporation that is intended to be built in phases where new units and common elements are constructed and added to the initial condo corporation

 Vacant land condo corporation